by Black Sheep

 Is it me, or are we becoming immune to strike action?

 Then things took on a darker edge.
 I can still remember shuddering at the thought of the lights going out for Christmas.
-That was when I really started to take a dislike to this Scargill fella with the bird’s nest hair.
+And that was when I really started to take a dislike to this Scargill fella with the bird’s-nest hair.

-But three years on, as the prospect of Arthur Scarface ruining Christmas loomed large, it had me incensed.
-‘How dare you?!’
+Three years on, though, as the prospect of Arthur Scarface ruining Christmas loomed large, it had me incensed.
+"How dare you?!"
 I yelled (a phrase since stolen by a Swedish kid, of course).
-Just who did this red-faced, tub-thumping Northern upstart think he was, I demanded to know.
-‘Take your pick axe and get back down your pit you lazy, good-for-nothing malcontent,’ I stropped, in a middle-class, schoolboyish way.
+I mean, who did this red-faced, tub-thumping Northern upstart think he was?
+"Take your pick axe and get back down your pit you lazy, good-for-nothing malcontent," I stropped.
+In a middle-class, schoolboyish way.

-Sadly, for those nurses, ambulance drivers, rail workers, train drivers, posties and driving examiners shivering outside, in this post-Covid world of ours their strike action has resulted in nothing less than service levels considered to be the new normal.
+Hence now, sadly, for those nurses, ambulance drivers, rail workers, train drivers, posties and driving examiners shivering outside with their placards in this post-Covid world of ours, their strike action has resulted in little more than service levels at what are now considered to be the new normal.

-I’m sorry guys, you may be refusing to work, but we're not bothered.
-We’re used to it.
+Sorry guys, you may be refusing to work, but we're kinda used to it now.
 We know full well not to wait for an ambulance if we can possibly help it.
 We half expect to spend the night in A&E before being seen.
 We avoid the railways at all costs, and work from home instead.
 We don’t send letters any more.
 We don’t go to the Post Office to send parcels, we use courier companies.
-And we frankly don’t care if our teenagers have to wait until they’re older until they get a driving licence.
+And frankly we don’t care if our teenagers have to wait until they’re older until they get a driving licence.
 The roads are safer for it.

-Today’s Arthur Scargills may not like to hear this, but the real risk to their members’ jobs and livelihoods isn’t so much an intransigent government as the nation’s collective shrug.
+Today’s Arthur Scargills may not like to hear this, but the real risk to their members’ jobs and livelihoods isn’t so much an intransigent government as a nation’s collective shrug.

-After the trials and tribulations of the last three years, we’ve all become quite adept at keeping calm and carrying on.
-Maybe this is what Chris Whitty meant by herd immunity.
+The fact is, after the trials and tribulations of the last three years, we’ve all become quite adept at keeping calm and carrying on.